Looking for a way to engage your community around issues of immigration and the border?

 Playing the part of small U.S. corn farmers, rural Mexican corn farmers, corporate CEOs, government officials, and law enforcement, participants experience first hand how corn, food, and free trade policies play an important role in the roots of migration.

-This presentation and follow-up discussion focus on the connections between food systems and immigration.
+This presentation and follow-up discussion focus on the connections between food systems and patterns of migration.
 Participants are encouraged to reflect on the economic realities of food, agriculture, labor, and immigration in the U.S. and Mexico, and everyday actions that impact these interconnected systems.

 Explore the prices of everyday groceries in Border Town Mexico; then compare the time cost of those items with groceries purchased in the United States.
 This interactive workshop leads to discussion of and reflection on how our food system guarantees low prices, and how different it is to shop and eat in Mexico.